 - The number of people admitted to the Museum is limited to account for social distancing

 - New protective equipment has been installed at the Museum's front desk

 - All staff is equipped with face masks and gloves

 - All guests are required to wear protective masks with the exception of children 9 years of age or younger or those who cannot wear a mask due to a medical condition.

 - All frequently touched surfaces are disinfected at least once an hour

 Can I bring my own food and water with me when I visit?

-No outside food, drink or reusable water bottles are allowed.
-However, packaged food and drinks are available for purchase in the Museum store.
+Bottled water is allowed.
+Packaged food and drinks are also available for purchase in the Museum store.